 - If the landlord wants to sell the property

-- If they wish to move into the property, or wish to move immediate family into the property, provided the landlord does not own a suitable alternative property for that purpose (evidence provided in advance)
+- If they wish to move into the property, or wish to move immediate family into the property, provided the landlord does not own a suitable alternative property for that purpose (with evidence provided in advance)

-- If the property requires extensive modernisation work that would prevent the tenant from living in it while the work is being carried out (evidence of plans or approvals for work provided in advance)
+- If the property requires extensive modernisation work that would prevent the tenant from living in it while the work is being carried out (with evidence of plans or approvals for work provided in advance)

-- If the property needs to be demolished (evidence provided in advance)
+- If the property needs to be demolished (with evidence provided in advance)

 “These are the only four reasons where a landlord is permitted to evict a tenant,” said Mr Volpi.

-However, Mr Volpi said it has been shown in the past that some judges have allowed the landlord to give the 12-month eviction notice at any time during a contract period.
+However, Mr Volpi said that in the past some judges have allowed the landlord to give the 12-month eviction notice at any time during a contract period.

 “It really is decided on a case-by-case basis, that is why I say to my clients it is best to try to reach an agreement with your landlord.”

-If the landlord wants to increase the rent, they also need to give a 90-day notice period, unless the contract states otherwise.
-No notice within this time frame means a landlord cannot raise the rent.
+If the landlord wants to increase the rent, they need to give 90 day's notice, unless the contract states otherwise.
+No notice within this time frame means they cannot raise the rent.

 If there is no electronic or written communication served, the Dubai property rental contract is automatically renewed at the same rental price and based on the same conditions as the previous year.

-Similarly, if a tenant wants to make changes to the contract such as frequency of cheques given or permission to introduce a pet into the home, they must give 90 days’ notice to the landlord.
+Similarly, if a tenant wants to make changes to the contract, such as introducing a pet into the home, they must give 90 days’ notice to the landlord.